By Damon Poeter

 Take a boating safety course.
-The U.S. Coast Guard has a list of more than a dozen organizations offering boating education, boating safety courses and certifications for boaters of all ages.
+The U.S. Coast Guard has a list of organizations offering boating education, boating safety courses and certifications for boaters of all ages.
 Have your children take a course before letting them drive the boat.
 Put together a pre-launch checklist and instruct passengers about the safety rules on your boat before setting out.

 Get licensed and certified.
 Find out the boating license and certification requirements in your state at Boat-ed.com.
 Check in every year to make sure your license and certifications are up to date.

 Follow boating laws and regulations.
 The Coast Guard has a roundup of links to federal boating laws and regulations, Coast Guard boating directives, state-by-state boating laws, rules of navigation and more, covering everything from life jacket requirements and penalties for driving a boat under the influence of alcohol.

 Maintain your boat.
 A well-maintained boat is a safe boat.
 In the off season, keep your boat covered for protection while in storage, change out the fluids and filters, detach the battery, drain water from the engine and then run it for about 10 minutes after filling the tank with fuel and stabilizer.
 Otherwise the battery could get corroded and engine parts could rust—do you want to pay for new ones every year?